pendulum-project/ntpd-rs/CONFIGURATION.md

 ### Configuration file

 The ntp-daemon's primary configuration method is through a TOML configuration file.
-By default, this is looked for in the system wide configuration directories under `/etc/ntpd-rs/ntp.toml`.
+By default, this is looked for in the system-wide configuration directories under `/etc/ntpd-rs/ntp.toml`.
 A non-standard location can be provided via the `-c` or `--config` command line flags.

 #### General options